Parameter estimation for rough differential equations

-for $k = 1,\dots, \lfloor p \rfloor$.
+for $k = 1,\ldots, \lfloor p \rfloor$.
 Note that Chen's identity is an identity all iterated integrals satisfy.
 For example, for word $(i_1,i_2)$ Chen's identity says that

-This follows by breaking the domain of integration $\{ u_1,u_2 : s<u_1<u_2<t \}$ into three domains $\{ u_1,u_2 : s<u_1<u_2<u \}$, $\{ u_1,u_2 : u<u_1<u_2<t \}$ and $\{ u_1,u_2 : s<u_1<u\ {\rm and}\ u<u_2<t \}$.
+This follows by breaking the domain of integration $\{ u_1,u_2 \dvtx s<u_1<u_2<t \}$ into three domains $\{ u_1,u_2 \dvtx s<u_1<u_2<u \}$, $\{ u_1,u_2 \dvtx u<u_1<u_2<t \}$ and $\{ u_1,u_2 \dvtx s<u_1<u \mbox{ and } u<u_2<t \}$.

 When $p\in[1,2)$, the iterated integrals are uniquely defined as Young integrals.
-However, as we already mentioned, when $p\geq 2$ there will be more than one way of defining them.
+However, as we already mentioned, when $p\geq2$ there will be more than one way of defining them.
 What the extension theorem says is that if the path has finite $p$-variation and we define the first $\lfloor p \rfloor$ iterated integrals, the rest will be uniquely defined.
 So, if the path is of bounded variation ($p = 1$) we only need to know its increments, while for an $n$-dimensional Brownian path, we need to define the second iterated integrals by specifying the rules on how to construct them.
-In general, we can think of a $p$-rough path as a path $X:[0,T]\rightarrow\R^n$ of finite $p$-variation, together with a set of rules on how to define the first $\lfloor p \rfloor$ iterated integrals.
-Once we know how to construct the first $\lfloor p \rfloor$, we know how to construct all of them.

-\begin{definition} Let $X:[0,T]\rightarrow \R^n$ be a path.
-The set of all iterated integrals is called the {\bf signature of the path} and is denoted by $S(X)$. \end{definition}
+In general, we can think of a $p$-rough path as a~path $X\dvtx[0,T]\rightarrow\R^n$ of finite $p$-variation, together with a set of rules on how to define the first $\lfloor p \rfloor$ iterated integrals.
+Once we know how to construct the first $\lfloor p \rfloor$, we know how to construct all of them. \begin{definition} Let $X\dvtx[0,T]\rightarrow\R^n$ be a path.
+The set of all iterated integrals is called the \textit{signature of the path} and is denoted by $S(X)$. \end{definition}